 Initially, the school will attempt to make arrangements to deliver suitable education for children with health needs who cannot attend school.
-The Headteacher and SENCO will be responsible for making and monitoring these arrangements.
+The Headteacher and SENCOwill be responsible for making and monitoring these arrangements.
 A meeting will be made with parents / carers to discuss arrangements for working from home or hospital.
 A plan will be drawn up detailing agreed actions from the discussion, the plan will be signed by school and parents / carers.
 The plan will then be carried out to deliver education to the child.

-Arrangements could include sending work home, attending a hospital school or a Teaching Assistant may attend the home to deliver lessons, work will be prepared by class teachers.
+Arrangements could include sending work home or attending a hospital school.
+Work will be prepared by class teachers.
 The pupil will be slowly integrated back into school with either alternative arrangements to make it possible such as alternative provision for break or lunch times or the pupil may come back into school on a reduced timetable until their health needs have been met.